stijn-dejongh/lovecraft_public_domain/raw_converts/iv.md

 Over the door, however, the high, slit-like transom in the brick facade gave promise of possible enlargement to a diligent worker; hence upon this his eyes long rested as he racked his brains for means to reach it.
-There was nothing like a ladder in the tomb, and the coffin niches on the sides and rear&mdash;which Birch seldom took the trouble to use&mdash;afforded no ascent to the space above the door.
+There was nothing like a ladder in the tomb, and the coffin niches on the sides and rear--which Birch seldom took the trouble to use--afforded no ascent to the space above the door.
 Only the coffins themselves remained as potential stepping-stones, and as he considered these he speculated on the best mode of arranging them.
 Three coffin-heights, he reckoned, would permit him to reach the transom; but he could do better with four.
 The boxes